PLPAcademy/day-3-assignment-kathleenjebet/README.md

-D) dart --version
+ANS D) dart --version

 3. What is the next step after downloading and extracting the Flutter SDK on Linux?

-B) Update your PATH
+ ANS B) Update your PATH